arshaddanish/iste-gcek-website/README.md

-Official Website of the ISTE Student Branch, Government College Of Engineering Kannur.
+Official Website of the ISTE Student Branch, GCE Kannur.